Is shareholder information made publicly available?

 There are two types of protection available.
 You can apply to:

 You can make a combined application for both if you are a person with significant control.
-This means that none of the personal information you provide to Companies House as a PSC will be shown on the public register or shared with credit reference agencies.
+This means that no personal information you provide to Companies House as a PSC will appear on the public register or be shared with credit reference agencies.

 Thanks for reading

-If you are planning to set up a company or take shares in an existing firm, you can protect your privacy to a certain extent by using a non-residential address as your registered office and service address.
-This is strongly advised and will prevent your home address from becoming part of the public record.
+If you plan to set up a company or take shares in an existing business, you can protect your privacy to a certain extent by using a non-residential address as your registered office and service address.
+This will prevent your home address from becoming part of the public record.

-If you have any questions about this post, please leave a comment below.
-Our company formation team is also on hand if you would like to find out more about our London Service Address or Registered Office Address Service.
+If you have any questions about this post, please comment below.
+Our company formation team is also on hand if you want to learn more about our London Service Address or Registered Office Address Service.

 How can you legally hide the share holders babe in a trust company